Terminology and Concepts

 Non-blocking vs. Blocking

-We talk about blocking if the delay of one thread can indefinitely delay some of the other threads.
+We talk about blocking if the delay of one thread can indefinitely delay some other threads.
 A good example is a resource which can be used exclusively by one thread using mutual exclusion.
 If a thread holds on to the resource indefinitely (for example accidentally running an infinite loop) other threads waiting on the resource can not progress.
 In contrast, non-blocking means that no thread is able to indefinitely delay others.

 Non-blocking operations are preferred to blocking ones, as the overall progress of the system is not trivially guaranteed when it contains blocking operations.